thomasbergernz/versitygw/ZFS-Use-Case.md

 Do you need a simple, reliable, performant, easy to deploy S3 server for your applications or test infrastructure?
 VersityGW combined with ZFS offers an easy to manage S3 service on top of a robust filesystem with built in software RAID protection.
 ZFS is a powerful file system renowned for its advanced capabilities in storage management.
 Pairing ZFS with the deployment of VersityGW offers a simple S3 server solution that maximizes single server performance and resilience.
 Follow along for a setup example.

+See [MultiPart Optimizations](./MultiPart-Optimizations) for consideration of other filesystems that might offer a more optimized case for multipart uploads.

 The test system is a virtual machine running:
 ```
 AlmaLinux release 9.3 (Shamrock Pampas Cat)